 In designing these objective functions, one needs to eliminate two types of trivial solutions.
-1) In the Laplacian loss, mapping all points to the same code, i.e., $\mathbf{z}1 = \cdots = \mathbf{z}N$, is the global optimum of the positive neighbors term (this also arises if the codes \mathbf{z}n are real-valued, as in Laplacian eigenmaps).
+1) In the Laplacian loss, mapping all points to the same code, i.e., $\mathbf{z}1 = \cdots = \mathbf{z}N$ , is the global optimum of the positive neighbors term (this also arises if the codes $\mathbf{z}n$ are real-valued, as in Laplacian eigenmaps).
 This can be avoided by having negative neighbors.
-2) Having all hash functions (all b bits of each vector) being identical to each other, i.e., $z{n1} = \cdots = z{nb}$ for each $n = 1, \ldots, N$.
-This can be avoided by introducing constraints, penalty terms or other mathematical devices that couple the b bit dimensions.
-For example, in the Laplacian loss (3) we can encourage codes to be orthogonal through a constraint $\mathbf{Z}^T \mathbf{Z} = N\mathbf{I}$ (Weiss et al., 2009) or a penalty term $\|\mathbf{Z}^T \mathbf{Z} - N\mathbf{I}\|^2$ (the latter requiring a hyperparameter that controls the weight of the penalty) (Ge et al., 2014), although this generates dense matrices of $N \times N$.
-In the KSH or BRE losses (1), squaring the dot product or Hamming distance between the codes couples the b bits.
+2) Having all hash functions (all b bits of each vector) being identical to each other, i.e., $z{n1} = \cdots = z{nb}$ for each $n = 1, \ldots, N$ .
+This can be avoided by introducing constraints, penalty terms or other mathematical devices that couple the b bits.
+For example, in the Laplacian loss (1) we can encourage codes to be orthogonal through a constraint $\mathbf{Z}^T\mathbf{Z} = N\mathbf{I}$ [35] or a penalty term $\|\mathbf{Z}^T\mathbf{Z} - N\mathbf{I}\|^2$ (with a hyperparameter that controls the weight of the penalty) [14], although this generates dense matrices of $N \times N$ .
+In the KSH or BRE (1), squaring the dot product or Hamming distance between the codes couples the b bits.

 An important downside of these approaches is the difficulty of their optimization.
 This is due to the fact that the objective function is nonsmooth (implicitly discrete) because of the binary output of the hash function.
-There is a large number of such binary variables (bN), a larger number of pairwise interactions $(\mathcal{O}(N^2))$, less if using sparse neighborhoods) and the variables are coupled by the said constraints or penalty terms.
+There is a large number of such binary variables (bN), a larger number of pairwise interactions ( $\mathcal{O}(N^2)$ ), less if using sparse neighborhoods) and the variables are coupled by the said constraints or penalty terms.
 The optimization is approximated in different ways.
-Most papers ignore the binary nature of the \mathbf{Z} codes and optimize over them as real values, then binarize them by truncation (possibly with an optimal rotation; Yu and Shi, 2003; Gong et al., 2013), and finally fit a classifier (e.g. linear SVM) to each of the b bits separately.
-For example, for the Laplacian loss with constraints this involves solving an eigenproblem on \mathbf{Z} as in Laplacian eigenmaps (Belkin and Niyogi, 2003; Weiss et al., 2009; Zhang et al., 2010), or approximated using landmarks (Liu et al., 2011).
+Most papers ignore the binary nature of the Z codes and optimize over them as real values, then binarize them by truncation (possibly with an optimal rotation; 16), and finally fit a classifier (e.g. linear SVM) to each of the b bits separately.
+For example, for the Laplacian loss with constraints this involves solving an eigenproblem on Z as in Laplacian eigenmaps [2, 35, 36], or approximated using landmarks [27].
 This is fast, but relaxing the codes in the optimization is generally far from optimal.
-Some recent papers try to respect the binary nature of the codes during their optimization, using techniques such as alternating optimization, min-cut and GraphCut (Boykov et al., 2001; Lin et al., 2014b; Ge et al., 2014) or others (Lin et al., 2013), and then fit the classifiers, or use alternating optimization directly on the hash function parameters (Liu et al., 2012).
-Even more recently, one can optimize jointly over the binary codes and hash functions (Ge et al., 2014; Carreira-Perpiñán and Raziperchikolaei, 2015; Raziperchikolaei and Carreira-Perpiñán, 2015).
+Some recent papers try to respect the binary nature of the codes during their optimization, using techniques such as alternating optimization, min-cut and GraphCut [4, 14, 26] or others [25], and then fit the classifiers, or use alternating optimization directly on the hash function parameters [28].
+Even more recently, one can optimize jointly over the binary codes and hash functions [8, 14, 31].
 Most of these approaches are slow and limited to small datasets (a few thousand points) because of the quadratic number of pairwise terms in the objective.

 We propose a different, much simpler approach.
 Rather than coupling the b hash functions into a single objective function, we train each hash function independently from each other and using a single-bit objective function of the same form.
 We show that we can avoid trivial solutions by injecting diversity into each hash function's training using techniques inspired from classifier ensemble learning.
-Section 2 discusses relevant ideas from the ensemble learning literature, section 3 describes our independent Laplacian hashing algorithm, section 4 gives evidence with image retrieval datasets that this simple approach indeed works very well, and section 5 further discusses the connection between hashing and ensembles.
+Section 1 discusses relevant ideas from the ensemble learning literature, section 2 describes our independent Laplacian hashing algorithm, section 3 gives evidence with image retrieval datasets that this simple approach indeed works very well, and section 4 further discusses the connection between hashing and ensembles.

-2 Ideas from learning classifier ensembles
+1 Ideas from learning classifier ensembles